Izardo/Numpy-Random-Assignment/README.md

 ## View Notebook

-It is <b>highly recommended</b> to use the following programs to view and interact with the notebook as github does not always render the notebook effectively:
+<i>It is <b>highly recommended</b> to use the following programs to view and interact with the notebook as github does not always render the notebook effectively:</i>

 View both static and dynamic versions of the notebook using the nbviewer and binder buttons below.